-“We found several sites contaminated with heavy metals and organic pollutants.
-The most polluted river sediments were found in Kharkiv and Zaporizhia, especially by cadmium and zinc.
-Whereas the area affected by the industry is vast, it is highly probable that other sites with a high concentration of pollutants that represent a risk to human health can be found.
-It is necessary to continue with analyses of the environment and protect the population,” Marek Šír, expert from the University of Chemistry and Technology in Prague, summarizes the results.
+“We found several sites with heavy metals and organic pollutants.
+The bridge-polluted river sediments were found in Kharkiv and Zaporizhia, especially cadmium and zinc.
+It is necessary to continue with the analysis of the environment and protect the population,” Marek Šír, an expert from the University of Chemistry and Technology in Prague, summarizes the results.

-“Although industrial plants are visible, the pollution is not.
-Our objective was to check to what extent polluted air affects the environment, and thus health of inhabitants.
-Levels of contamination may seem to be not that shocking at the first sight.
-However, the samples were not collected in factories but in residential areas.
-Since the industry has polluted sand in playgrounds, we have a serious issue,” Maksym Soroka, expert on environmental protection and co-author of the study, says.
+“Although the industrial plants are visible, the pollution is not.
+Our objective was to check to what extent the polluted air affects the environment, and thus, the health of the inhabitants.
+Levels of contamination may not seem to be that at first sight.
+However, the samples were not collected in factories, but in residential areas.
+Since the industry has polluted sand in playgrounds, we have a serious issue,” says Maksym Soroka, expert on environmental protection and co-author of the study.

-Ukraine suffers from severe air pollution causing tens of thousands of deaths every year (5), while it is the most energy-intensive country in the world and the sixth largest producer of CO2 per capita.
+Ukraine suffers from northern air pollution, causing tens of thousands of deaths every year (5), while it is the most energy-intensive country in the world and the sixth largest producer of CO2 per capita.
 (6).
-Experts urge to identify potential sources of pollution and carry out an on-going research that would detect spread of contamination from the heavy industry.
-Broader sampling should be organized to get more complex picture on possible food contamination.
+Experts urge to identify potential sources of pollution and carry out on-going research that would detect the spread of contamination from the heavy industry.
+Broader sampling should be organized to get a more complex picture on possible food contamination.

-International team has collected 88 samples of river sediments, sand from playgrounds and free-range poultry eggs.
-The samples were analysed in certified laboratories of the University of Chemistry and Technology, Prague.
-Czech city of Ostrava has also recently hosted the international conference on industrial air pollution, discussing the situation in Ukraine (7, 8).
+An international team has collected 88 samples of river sediments, sand from playgrounds, and free-range poultry eggs.
+The samples were analyzed in certified laboratories of the University of Chemistry and Technology, Prague.
+The Czech city of Ostrava has also recently hosted the international conference on industrial air pollution, which discussed the situation in Ukraine (7, 8).

 Contacts for media: